About

 • Illustration

 Oyster Boys Conservation needed a design that offered variety for their merch.
-The goal was not only to resonate with their community and makes sales; it was to capture the organization's evolving and growing mission.
+The goal was to create a design that resonates with their community, generates revenue, as well as captures the organization's evolving and growing mission through user-centered visual storytelling.

-The goal was to create artwork that elevates the brand's visual identity and acts as a segue into a new chapter of the organization, without completing a full rebrand.
+We hoped to elevate the brand's visual identity, creating a segue into a new chapter for the organization, without completing a full rebrand.

 OBC Current Branding